HansSchouten/NetFlowAnomalyDetection/README.md

 2. Run kafka-server.bat
 3. Run flow-to-kafka.bat
 4. Run Flowalyzer and switch the the Generator tab
+5. Switch to IntelliJ and build the project [Ctrl+F9]
-5. Run the Maven run configuration that you prepared in IntelliJ
+6. Run the Maven run configuration that you prepared in IntelliJ
-6. Once the Flink Job is running, you can start generating NetFlows with Flowalyzer
+7. Once the Flink Job is running, you can start generating NetFlows with Flowalyzer